-Science and Engineering Practices (SEP) Disciplinary Core Ideas (DCI) Technology and Engineering Practices (TEP) Asking Questions and Defining Problems Asking questions and defining problems in K-2 builds on prior experiences and progresses to simple descriptive questions that can be tested.
+Asking questions and defining problems in K-2 builds on prior experiences and progresses to simple descriptive questions that can be tested.

 Define a simple problem that can be solved through the development of a new or improved object or tool.

-ETS1.A: Defining and Delimiting Engineering Problems Asking questions, making observations, and gathering information are helpful in thinking about problems.
-Communication Learns that humans have many ways to communicate.
+Asking questions, making observations, and gathering information are helpful in thinking about problems.